Updated: March 30, 2023

 The Highly Qualified Activity (HQA) Visa was launched in 2019 and is essentially a hybrid visa that requires two core components: Portuguese business formation and an investment in high-value research and development activities.
 This visa type is ideal for entrepreneurs and startup founders who are looking to start seeding a future business in Europe, in addition to existing business owners who are looking to expand their operations or are targeting the European market.

 While targeting qualified professionals, the HQA Visa is not only for entrepreneurs as the program can also be used for prospective Golden Visa property buyers who would rather not use up so much capital for five years and would rather invest in a research-driven business idea that they are passionate about.
 The cost and low presence requirements are very attractive, whereby the total cost with the HQA Visa is around €175,000.

 The Portugal Golden Visa Program is a five-year residency by investment scheme for non-EU nationals.
 The visa allows its holder and their families to live, work, and study in Portugal and have complete freedom of movement in the Schengen zone.
 After a five-year period has elapsed, the opportunity to get Portuguese citizenship is open if the given investment is still held by the golden visa holder.

-There are certain minimum investment requirements that must be met in order to qualify for the Golden Visa.
-The threshold for property starts at €280,000, and as mentioned above, certain real estate investment restrictions apply.
+There are certain minimum investment conditions that must be met in order to qualify for the Golden Visa.
+As mentioned above, certain property investment restrictions apply.

 To get a golden visa, various investments can be made.
-Most people opt for real estate investment as they are comfortable with brick and mortar investments, but the option to invest in funds has become increasingly popular over the last few years.
+Most people opt for real estate investments as they are comfortable with brick and mortar investments, but the option to invest in funds has become increasingly popular over the last few years.

-Invest in used property starting from €500,000.
-The respective property must have been built more than 30 years ago and is located in a low-density area. .
+Invest in used property starting from €350,000.
+The respective property must have been built more than 30 years ago and be located in an interior area.